 For a quick shot of something green but different, try sunflower sprouts.
 Often, their delightful crunch and excellent flavor may be readily available locally—at least to the fortunate.
 If not, and you're the industrious type, you can still have them at least occasionally by growing them yourself.
 (More on that later.)

-In fact, a sunflower-sprout patch might be well worth cultivating.
-Why?
-Because, in addition to their wonderful taste, these crunchers are almost 25 percent protein.
+In fact, a sunflower-sprout patch might be well worth cultivating because, in addition to their wonderful taste, these crunchers are almost 25 percent protein.

 Plus, they give you vitamins A, D, E, and B complex as well.
 Moreover, they also yield a bunch of minerals: potassium (quite a lot), calcium, magnesium, and iron.
 All this without a big load of calories, thanks to the germination process.

-In a nutshell, these sprouts have fewer calories (not to mention fat), yet more vitamins and minerals than the dry seeds from which they develop.
-Yet, they also provide the benefits of greens—and how cool is that?
+So, fewer calories and fat, yet more vitamins and minerals, than the dry seeds from which they develop, and they also provide the benefits of greens and taste incredible.
+What's not to like?

 Or toss them into salads for a real wake-up.
 One of our own favorite recipes combines these sprouts with raw or blanched sugar snap or snow peas, orange sections, and feta cheese.
-Gorgeous in the bowl, delicious, and fairly quick to make: how can you lose?
+Gorgeous in the bowl, delicious, and fairly quick to make: you really can't lose.
 If you use your imagination, you’ll come up with many ways to use these greens yourself.

 This option not available to you?
 Then check your grocery stores—although that can be a long shot unless you have a Trader Joe or Whole Foods nearby (and live in the USA).

 And, as you might expect, you can find growing instructions at many sites.
-One that I particularly like belongs to the Sprout People.
-This site, based in the United States, provides printable directions and also sells sprouting supplies.
+One I particularly like belongs to The Sprout People.
+Based in the United States, this site provides printable directions and also sells sprouting supplies.
 Although they appear to ship to other countries, transport charges could be significant.

 But please don’t give up these sprouts just because you live elsewhere.
 You’ll likely find them worth far more than the effort (and possible initial hassle) it takes to grow them.
 Best of luck and bon appétit!